hackle/blog-rust/raw/ad-hoc-polymorphism.md

 const caps = ['A', 'b', 'C'].filter(c => c >= 'A' && c <= 'Z');
 ```

-There needs ot be only one implementation of `filter`, but this one implementation can handle a list of number, string or really any type.
+There needs to be only one implementation of `filter`, but this one implementation can handle a list of number, string or really any type.
 There is the same big attitude: its implementation knows nothing, nor does it care about the type of the elements of the list.
 This intentional ignorance can't be a bigger blessing; it gives rise to amazing things like [theorems for free!](https://www.google.com/search?q=theorm+for+free&rlz=1C5CHFA_enNZ878NZ878&oq=theorm+for+free&aqs=chrome..69i57j0i13j0i22i30l4.2885j0j4&sourceid=chrome&ie=UTF-8).

 Worth mentioning, combining subtyping and parametricity gives rise to some appalling patterns: overly generic `IRepository<T>`, `IQuery<T>` or `IHandler<T>`, together with dependency injectors, are reasons behind some of the worst "abstractions" especially in the C# world.